 Current status quo would be maintained.
-This option would represent a lost opportunity to generate rates and taxes associated with the housing and commercial facilities.
+This option would represent a lost opportunity in terms of the benefits associated with the provision of housing and employment opportunities.

-The recommended enhancement measure is for the proposed SIMS Mixed Used Development to proceed as planned.
+The recommended enhancement measure is for the proposed Uitkoms Residential Development to proceed as planned.